mcmikecreations/tum_info/README.md

 An official unofficial TUM info API is offered with all of the tabular data from the website.

 - [description](https://mcmikecreations.github.io/tum_info/api/description) is a description of supported API endpoints.
+- [playground](https://mcmikecreations.github.io/tum_info/api/playground) is a page where you can execute your own JS upon the API endpoints.
 - [schools.json](https://mcmikecreations.github.io/tum_info/api/schools.json) has an unordered list of all supported schools and their departments.
 This data is used later for grouping and sorting the courses per-school and per-department.
 - [courses.json](https://mcmikecreations.github.io/tum_info/api/courses.json) has an unordered list of all course exam statistics from the website, including the plot data.
 This is then grouped and displayed in the general courses page and per-school.